siddhartha97/siddhartha97/README.md

 ### Hi there 👋

-Hello, I'm Sid, passionate about Distributed Systems and Cloud Infrastructure.
+Thanks for stopping by!
+I'm Sid, passionate about Distributed Systems and Cloud Infrastructure.
 I've worked on Go, C++ and Python!
 <!--
 **siddhartha97/siddhartha97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.